Kendalor/screeps-AI/README.md

 Further NPM Scripts are implemented in the `package.json` for IDE integration.
 Running `npm run push-main` is equivalent to `rollup -c --environment DEST:main`, and `npm run watch-sim` is equivalent to `rollup -cw --dest sim`.

 #### Important!
 To upload code to a private server, you must have [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth) installed and configured!

-## Typings

-The type definitions for Screeps come from [typed-screeps](https://github.com/screepers/typed-screeps).
-If you find a problem or have a suggestion, please open an issue there.

-## Structure

-### Managers

-All Logic is structured in levels  at coressponding 'Manager' classes.
-At the head is the Empire Manager, invoking Empire wide logic (trade, scouting, etc).
-For each Room exists a 'RoomManager' invoking the logic coressponding to each Room, which includes a 'SpawnManager'.

-### Operations

-All Logic is bundled and executed in 'Operations'.
-This allows reusing code with different Parameters, for Defending a Room, Remote Mining, and other Tasks.
-'Operations' can spawn other Operations and are structured in 3 Methods: 'onFirstRun()', 'run()' and 'onLastRun()'.
-Which executus Logic for the first Runs (e.g. enque needed Creeps in the SpawnManager), Logic executed every Tick (e.g. Check if 'onLastRun()' requirements are met).
-And lastly cleaning Up the operations (removing Creeps from the 'SpawnManager') or creating new Operations for this, or other Rooms.

-### Data

-Every read/write operation is located in corresponding 'Data'- Classes and nowhere else, to have only one place to look, if fields are missing, or have unpredicted values.